Summer Fun Around Lake Suwa

 In a land-locked prefecture, the Suwa area is surprisingly blessed with water.
 The surface of lake Suwa offers beautiful, reflective views of the surrounding mountains and sky.
-Hot springs bubble up from the grounds of Kami and Shimosuwa and feed over 150 public bathing facilities in the area.
-And, fresh water from the highlands helps brew Suwa’s many award-winning rice wines.
+Over 500 hot spring sources bubble up from the grounds of Kami and Shimosuwa and feed the many public bathing facilities in the area.
+And, fresh water from the highlands helps brew Suwa’s award-winning sake.

 The Suwa area has the highest volume of spring water (26,000 liters per minute) in all of Nagano prefecture.
 Hotels and onsen facilities dot the shoreline and many offer uninterrupted views of the lake and surrounding mountains.
 Foot baths around town offer convenient stops to rest and recuperate.
 There’s even a footbath in Kamisuwa station!